 The Great Horned Owls’ facial disk has light brown feathers and whiter feathers that form a V between the eyes.
 Their ear tufts are large and set far apart on the head.

 The Great Horned Owl can live to 12 or more years and some captive birds have reached more than 30 years old.

 Great horned owls eat a wide variety of prey, both small and large, including squirrels, shrews, muskrats, mice, snakes, frogs, grasshoppers, and a wide variety of birds, from small ones like robins and sparrows to wild ducks, grouse, quail.

 Several hours after an owl has eaten, its stomach forms a pellet of fur, feathers, and bones, the owl then regurgitates this pellet.
 Owls may have a favorite roost or perch spot where they cast out these pellets.
 If you see a large amount of them around a tree base, you can check them out to see just what these owls are eating.

-These owls eyes are fixed in their skulls and they must move their head to see, they have several extra vertebra in their necks that allow them to rotate their heads 270 degrees.
+These owls eyes are fixed in their skulls and they must move their head to see, they have several extra vertebrae in their necks that allow them to rotate their heads 270 degrees.

-These owls have incredible senses of hearing and sight, traits that allows them to hunt at night.
-Their ears are located on the sides of the head, but are off-set, not symmetrical like human ears.
+These owls have incredible senses of hearing and sight, traits that allow them to hunt at night.
+Their ears are located on the sides of the head but are off-set, not symmetrical like human ears.
 This enables the owl to pinpoint the source of a sound.